fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 ### You "get it":

-- 🦉 Translate requirements into proper design and software.
+- 🦉 Translate requirements into well-designed and functional software.
 - 🤝 Communicate regularly with stakeholders, project managers, quality assurance teams, and other developers regarding progress on long-term technology roadmap.
 - 🧪 Develop and oversee testing schedules in client server environment.
 - 🏃‍♂️ Familiarity with agile development processes and scrum methodologies.